gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 Parameters : true or false

-## Destroy Write Keying Material
+## Destroy Server Write Keying Material

-A function to destroy the write (transmit) keying material for a given epoch for a given DCI for a given SCTP Association.
+A function to destroy the Server Write (transmit) keying material for a given epoch for a given DCI for a given SCTP Association.

-Request : Destroy write key and IV
+Request : Destroy server write key and IV

 Paramters :